odubah/letshout/readme.md

 ## Letshout API

-This is a very small and simple API that returns any tweet in capitals and adds on an ! mark at the end of the tweet.
+This is a very small and simple API that returns any tweet in uppercase and adds on an ! mark at the end of the tweet.
  - For example, a tweet like “Hello this is my first Tweet” will be converted to “HELLO THIS IS MY FIRST TWEET!”.

 ## Getting Started

-I have chosen Laravel for this development because it uses and takes advantage of some of symfony components such as:
+I have chosen Laravel for this development because it uses and takes advantage of some of the symfony components such as:

 - Console, CssSelector, Debug, DomCrawler, Filesystem, Finder, HttpFoundation, HttpKernel, Process, Routing, VarDumper.